adityad0/pico-phone/README.md

 # pico-phone
 A simple mobile phone built with the Raspberry Pi Pico.

-**This project has been discontinued and will be continued as ESP-PHONE**
+**This project has been discontinued and will be continued as PAY-PHONE**

 Features:
 1. Incoming and Outgoing calls